What is the purpose of operations management?

 Objective

-- Efficiently manage production processes to meet demand, minimize costs, and maintain quality standards.
+Efficiently manage production processes to meet demand, minimise costs, and maintain quality standards.

-- Ensure smooth flow of goods from suppliers to customers, optimizing inventory levels and reducing lead times.
+Ensure smooth flow of goods from suppliers to customers, optimising inventory levels and reducing lead times.

 Task

-- Planning and scheduling production activities to optimize resources and meet production targets.
+Planning and scheduling production activities to optimise resources and meet production targets.

-- Selecting suppliers, negotiating contracts, and managing logistics to ensure timely delivery of materials and products.
+Selecting suppliers, negotiating contracts, and managing logistics to ensure the timely delivery of materials and products.

 Individual employee